 Filing for Divorce

 While separation itself doesn’t require legal documentation, filing for divorce does.
-In Australia, you must be separated for at least 12 months before filing.
+You must be separated for at least 12 months in Australia before filing.

 The application is submitted to the Federal Circuit and Family Court of Australia and can be made jointly or by one party.